hardwario/website/content/projects/highest-centrifugal-force.en.md

 featured: true
 handbook: Who has the strongest centrifugal force?
 Create an IoT spintop and measure it
 date: 2019-09-26T17:27:58.808Z
-description: "Measure it against your friends to see who is centrifugally the strongest one! \U0001F4AA Instructions on how to build a smart spintop from the BigClown Starter Kit. "
+description: "Measure it against your friends to see who is centrifugally the strongest one! \U0001F4AA Instructions on how to build a smart spintop from the HARDWARIO Starter Kit. "
 meta_title: Who has the strongest centrifugal force?
 Create an IoT spintop and measure it
-meta_description: "Measure it against your friends to see who is centrifugally the strongest one! \U0001F4AA Instructions on how to build a smart spintop from the BigClown Starter Kit. "
+meta_description: "Measure it against your friends to see who is centrifugally the strongest one! \U0001F4AA Instructions on how to build a smart spintop from the HARDWARIO Starter Kit. "
 modules: ["core","button","mini_battery","usb_dongle"]
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1569520617/projects/highest-centrifugal-force/5-ilustrace-hra-s-kamarady-o-nejvetsi-odstredivou-silu.png